How Will You Live in the 2020's?

 In many ways, what gives me hope is that I wonder if there is a critical mass of enough people who are aware of the stakes at hand and who care deeply and have capacity to be part of life-affirming change.

-On a walk this past week, I saw homemade signs about Climate Crisis posted on numerous telephone poles - some clearly by adults, with political calls to action, and one that broke my heart a little that was created by a grade three kid.
-This eight year old girl, Bea, drew pictures of the bush fires in Australia and wrote about the link between disrupted weather patterns and climate change.
+On a walk this past week, I saw homemade signs about Climate Crisis posted on numerous telephone poles - some by adults, with calls to action, and one that broke my heart a little, created by a grade three kid.
+This eight-year-old girl, Bea, drew pictures of the bush fires in Australia and wrote about the link between disrupted weather patterns and climate change.
 She asked her readers to recycle more and stop using plastic.

 What has struck me is that even just a few years ago, I don’t think I would have been seeing and sensing so much attention to this issue - and so, in my albeit little social sphere, I’m seeing evidence and feeling more hope that we really could pull off the decade we need to.